dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentPage>
 ```

-In this example, the visual structure of the `CardViewUI` object is redefined in a `ControlTemplate` that provides a more compact visual structure that's suitable for a condensed list:
+In this example, the visual structure of the `CardViewUI` object is redefined in a <xref:Microsoft.Maui.Controls.ControlTemplate> that provides a more compact visual structure that's suitable for a condensed list:

 :::image type="content" source="media/controltemplate/redefine-controltemplate.png" alt-text="Screenshot of templated CardViewUI objects.":::

 ## Substitute content into a ContentPresenter

 A `ContentPresenter` can be placed in a control template to mark where content to be displayed by the templated custom control or templated page will appear.
 The custom control or page that consumes the control template will then define content to be displayed by the `ContentPresenter`.
-The following diagram illustrates a `ControlTemplate` for a page that contains a number of controls, including a `ContentPresenter` marked by a blue rectangle:
+The following diagram illustrates a <xref:Microsoft.Maui.Controls.ControlTemplate> for a page that contains a number of controls, including a `ContentPresenter` marked by a blue rectangle:

 :::image type="content" source="media/controltemplate/controltemplate.png" alt-text="Control template for a ContentPage." border="false":::